 Side-by-Sides: The Key Difference

-ATVs, or all-terrain vehicles, are any vehicle meant to head out off-road, over any terrain, including more difficult areas.
-When they first think of ATVs, most people think of quads: four-wheeled vehicles with an open design, often designed for just a single passenger.
-On the other hand, side-by-sides have a more closed design and two or more seats.
+Some ATVs are designed for just a single passenger.
+A side-by-side is a more closed design with two or more seats.
 These vehicles can go over rugged terrain, including dirt or snow, and make it easier for passengers to ride together.

 Side-by-sides may have the capacity to carry as many as six passengers, with seats situated in pairs.
 Depending on the terrain, they can travel up to 60 miles per hour or even faster.